repobee/repobee/CONTRIBUTING.md

 ### Fixing an outstanding issue
 If you find an issue on the issue tracker that you would like to help fix, then _before_ you start working on it, post a comment on the issue stating your intentions.
-This is primarily to avoid starting work on something that I'm already working on.
+This is to avoid starting work on something that is already being worked on.
 If you get the all-clear, then just get to work and check back in on the issue a little now and then to let people know that you're still working on it!

 ## Working on your thing
 [Fork the repository](https://help.github.com/en/articles/fork-a-repo) and do